Fire Procedures Policy

 • Form teachers will register their forms and immediately report to the Headmistress/Deputy Head/Head of Junior School if anyone is missing.
 All teaching staff must report to the Deputy Head, administrative and all support staff and visitors to the DFO.
 Junior School staff should report to the Head of the Junior School.

-• All Y7-13 pupils who have permission to leave school at any time after registration must record their absence from and return to school on the signing in/out system, Inbentry, at reception.
+• All Y7-13 pupils who have permission to leave school at any time after registration must record their absence from and return to school on the signing in/out system, Inventry, at reception.
 Junior/Infant School pupils may only leave the site with an authorised adult, who will sign them out and in on the Inventry system in the Junior School office.

 • The Fire Officer and a caretaker will be responsible for testing the fire alarm weekly, varying the point of test sequentially and keeping a log of the test and the result.